 Gifts differing according to the “forgiveness” that is given to us?

-For our rejoicing is this, the testimony of our conscience, that in simplicity and godly sincerity, not with fleshly wisdom, but by the grace of God, we have had our conversation in the world, and more abundantly to you-ward.
+For our boasting is this: the testimony of our conscience that we conducted ourselves in the world in simplicity and godly sincerity, not with fleshly wisdom but by the grace of God, and more abundantly toward you.
 (II Corinthians 1:12)

 But by the “forgiveness” of God we have had our behavior in the world?

 Forgiveness is included in Divine grace but is only one aspect of grace.